The Honour of Pontefract

 murdered at Pontefract Castle.
 He is believed to have been starved to

-death, under the orders of Henry IV [formerly Henry De Bolingbroke],
+death, under the orders of Henry IV [formerly Henry de Bolingbroke],

 a feudal method used to avoid marks on the body which would indicate foul

-can imagine Richard lying there on the floor, where only wind devils
+can imagine Richard lying there on the floor, where only wind devils now

 Eventually the honour passed to the heirs of Gaunt, the three Harry's,